EaseCHAOS/easechaos/README.md

 ### Installation (Local without Docker)
 1. Clone the repository
-2. Ensure you have `make` installed
+2. Ensure you have `make` installed (available on most linux flavored systems)
 3. Copy and rename `.env.sample` to `.env`
 4. Run `make local` to start the application on local.
 However, before that, note that you would need a `redis` instance.
 You could create one on [upstash.com](https://upstash.com/) and just place the details in the `.env` file.